Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 UOM (Units of Measurement)

-Used in Assembly Orders
+Used in assembly orders

 Learn more about creating an assembly orders in Inventory Planner.